chrismabdo/CV/README.md

 ## Skills

+#### Perseverance

+- Freddie's Flowers Salesman: Failing to sell any units in my first week as a door-to-door salesman, I chose to carefully analyse my performance with the help of feedback and support from my team.
+This led to me picking out two key areas of improvement: resilience and confidence.
+Consequently, took it upon myself to 'mock pitch' to members of my team until I felt that these targets had been met.
+Although the effects were not felt immediately, 6 weeks later I rewarded by management for being the top salesman in my team over a three-week period.

 #### Leadership

 - Bank of America Merrill Lynch Spring Insight Week: My team were tasked with researching and presenting the development of the Fintech sector over the past five years.
 Due to my interest in the industry, I put myself forward to lead the team.
 I delegated roles based on our individual strengths into analysis and creative teams.
 The result of this enabled us to give a highly informative presentation on the growth of the industry based on captivating research and a well-designed project.